-By Paige Willis on September 24, 2020 in safe driving
+By Ryan Ellis on September 24, 2020 in Safe Driving

 From Wi-Fi on the road to near perfect lane assists, car technology is improving at an impressive pace.
 Technology exclusive to high-end cars is now available for the everyday sedan (lucky us).
 Level up with these five impressive car technologies and gadgets!

 Why do people prefer map applications on a smartphone when convenient GPS systems are installed in most cars today?
 Whether it’s your personally selected voice on Maps or the quick re-routes of Waze, we all have our own reasons for preferring a certain app!
 Apple CarPlay and Android Auto bring a simplified version of your phone’s screen to your car’s dashboard display.
 Both of these services advertise a safer way to drive by minimizing phone use while still allowing the familiar accent of British Siri to warn you about your next turn.
 To use these all-star functions, the car must come equipped with Apple CarPlay or Android Auto.
 Check your next car’s features and be sure one or both are on the list!